COMSYS/parameter-exchange/README.md

 ### Internal Compiler error building libraries

-This happens sometimes if make uses too many threads.
+This error occurs sometimes if make uses too many threads.
 Set `$NUM_THREADS` (line 6) in `libraries/build_libraries.sh` to a small value, e.g., 3.

 ## Testing

-After successful setup, the platform can be executed.
+After a successful setup, the platform can be executed.

 ### Unittests